AngelsandDevsLOL/cp/README.md

-A collection of all the code I've ever written for competitive programming.
+A collection of all the code I've ever written for competitive programming, also a documentation of years of my life.
 Majority of codes are finished and problems can be found on [DMOJ](https://dmoj.ca/) (A few exceptions include USACO, AtCoder)

 Sorted by packages, where the package name is generally the contest (NoContest is not a contest but general problems on DMOJ, package Random is from a contest that I did not see very often and decided not to make a folder for)